agateblue/fabpress/README.rst

 What is fabpress ?
 ==================

-- a bunch of scripts, written in Python on top of Fabric and WP-CLI, two awesome tools
+- a bunch of scripts, written in Python on top of Fabric_ and WP-CLI_, two awesome tools
 - a way to pull/push database, media files, themes, plugins from/to your production wordpress website
 - a command-line tool, tested on ArchLinux and Debian, that could probably work on Mac OS and other Linux distributions
 - free (as in free speech and free beer), open-source, licensed under BSD